About The Guinness Partnership

 We believe there is a low risk of slavery and human trafficking within our operations.
 Potential risks are mitigated by our policies and procedures, controls built into our business operations and the knowledge, skills and behaviours of our staff.

-Among the policies that are relevant to slavery and human trafficking are:
+Our policies that are relevant to slavery and human trafficking are:

 - Disciplinary policy